xwmx/nb/README.md

 notes example:notebook archive
 ```

-When a notebook is archived it it is not included in `ls` output, synced
+When a notebook is archived it is not included in `ls` output, synced
 automatically with `sync --all`, or included in `search --all`.

 ```bash